 This is why spider checking your website is so important to see if what you thought you were communicating on the Internet is actually being seen and ranked on Google.
 If you haven’t spider checked your website, you simply can’t tell with human eyes alone if it is working on search engines.
 Here are a few easy ways to do that.

 First enter into the Google search box:

-If you don't see your homepage at the top of a site:search, there may be a problem.
+If you don’t see your homepage at the top of a site:search, there may be a problem.
 Most of your ranking strength is focused in your homepage where the majority of the external links to a site usually point.
-The lack of appearance of your homepage at the top of a site:search on Google is one of the ways you can see if your site is under a penalty or downgrade - although this is not conclusive evidence of that fact alone.
+The lack of appearance of your homepage at the top of a site:search on Google is one of the fastest ways you can see if your site is under a downgrade with some page showing above the homepage – or a penalty.
+Although a site:search alone is not conclusive evidence of that fact alone.

 Note carefully how your homepage displays with a site:search in Google’s and Bing’s listings.
 65 characters of your title are displayed in blue text at the top of your search engine listing, 150 characters of meta description appear under it – or a snippet of text from your body text that matches the keywords from a search request.

 You can check to see if www. and non www. versions of your pages is appearing in your site, which means you have canonical issues not consolidating these two versions of your site to a single www. or non www. version.
 It can also show if http and https versions of your site are being indexed.
 However, again – Do not enter http:// or https:// with a site search or you will get a different set of results.

 Click Your “Cached “Link

 Next, on Google, Bing and Yahoo move your cursor to the downward arrow to the right of the URL in the search engine listing to make your “Cached” link appear.